scalameta/metals/docs/overview.md

       in-sync with build diagnostics but at the cost of higher latency.
   * Disabled by default.
 Can be enabled with configuration option `sbt.enabled=true`.
-  * Requires sbt 1.1 or later.
+  * Requires a running sbt 1.1 server or later.
 * [x] Linting with [Scalafix][].
   * Requires [semanticdb-scalac](#semanticdb-scalac).
   * Supports both built-in and custom linter rules.